 The course analyzes the historical underpinnings to the creation and evolution of welfare with special attention paid to the ways gender, race, and class oppression have shaped welfare in the past and today.
 Wage differentials, occupational segregation, unpaid work, and gender violence are discussed in relation to the construction of poverty.
 How poverty affects the lives of poor women and their children also is be explored.
 Current welfare policy will be analyzed and suggestions for reform based on current research is developed by the class.
-Prerequisite: One of the following: WGS 100, WGS 210, WGS 230, POL 205, PSY 318, EFN 205.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, POL 205, PSY 318, or EFN 205.
 Offered Alternate Years.

 SOC/WGS 375 Cr.3

-Examines the social construction of sexual orientation and its meaning for women and women’s equality.
+Examines the social construction of sexual orientation and its meaning for women and women's equality.
 The course draws on a range of sources, including scientific research, history, literature, psychological theory, and popular culture.
-Prerequisite: WGS 100 or WGS 210 or WGS 230 or EFN 205.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, or EFN 205.
 (Cross-listed with SOC/WGS; may only earn credit in one department.)
 Offered Occasionally.